mongshil553/Scikit-Learn-Clustering/README.md

 <img src = "https://github.com/user-attachments/assets/2fd81b48-560a-4531-90ee-6e704a6dc8ad" width="63%" height="63%" title="Train, Test Dataset">
 </div>

 After preprocessing, the data distribution are shown in the images above.
-Applied linear discriminant analysis(LAD) for each class to be seperated which will be helpful for the algorithm to learn.<br>
+Applied linear discriminant analysis(LAD) for each class to be seperated which will be helpful for the algorithm to learn.
+Oversampling for train set is used.<br>

 <hr>
 <h2>Clustering Models</h2>